Search Google by date with new before: and after: search commands

 Users can now skip the Tools tab and narrow down results from the search bar.

-Google has announced a new search bar command that enables users to filter results for a desired date range.
+Google has announced a new search operator that enables users to filter results for a desired date range.
 The “before:YYYY-MM-DD” and “after:YYYY-MM-DD” shortcuts yield results for before, after, and within the dates specified.

 Why you should care.
 Filtering queries by date gives SEOs a more dynamic picture of how their rankings (and those of their competitors) have risen or fallen over time.